-PATCH supports four subcommands (D, M, DG, and MG) to display the code segment contents, to modify the code segment contents, to display the global area of the initial stack, and to modify the global area of the initial stack.
+PATCH supports four subcommands (D, M, DG, and MG) to display the code segment contents, to modify the global area of the initial stack, and to modify the global area of the initial stack.
 PATCH can bypass normal MPE/iX safeguards and modify the contents of privileged program files.

-PATCH bypasses normal MPE/iX safeguards and modifies the contents of privileged program files.
+CAUTION PATCH bypasses normal MPE/iX safeguards and modifies the contents of privileged program files.
 It is, therefore, possible to corrupt system file(s) or the entire operating system.
 Hewlett-Packard is not responsible for modifications that you make to the operating system or system files.
 For more information, contact your Hewlett-Packard service representative.